Red junglefowl: Reproduction

-Relationship to humans
+Relationship with humans

 Chickens were created when red junglefowl were domesticated for human use around 8,000 years ago as subspecies Gallus gallus domesticus.
 They are now a major source of food for humans.
 However, undomesticated red junglefowl still represent an important source of meat and eggs in their endemic range.
 The undomesticated form is sometimes used in cock-fighting.

 Timeline of domestication

-In 2012, a study examined mitochondrial DNA recovered from ancient bones from Europe, Thailand, the Pacific, and Chile, and from Spanish colonial sites in Florida and the Dominican Republic, in directly dated samples originating in Europe at 1,000 BP and in the Pacific at 3,000 BP.
-Chicken was primarily domesticated from red junglefowl, with subsequent genetic contributions from grey junglefowl, Sri Lankan junglefowl, and green junglefowl.
+In 2012, a study examined mitochondrial DNA recovered from ancient bones from Europe, Thailand, the Pacific, and Chile, and from Spanish colonial sites in Florida and the Dominican Republic.
+The authors concluded that the chicken was primarily domesticated from red junglefowl, with subsequent genetic contributions from grey junglefowl, Sri Lankan junglefowl, and green junglefowl.
 Domestication occurred about 8,000 years ago, as based on molecular evidence from a common ancestor flock in the bird's natural range, and then proceeded in waves both east and west.

-Zoogeography and evolutionary biology points to the original domestication site of chickens as somewhere in Mainland Southeast Asia and southern China in the Neolithic.
-Chickens were one of the ancestral domesticated animals of the Austronesian peoples.
-They were transported to Taiwan and the Philippines around 5,500 to 4,500 years ago.
-From there, they spread outwards with the Austronesian migrations to the rest of Island Southeast Asia, Micronesia, Island Melanesia, and Polynesia in prehistoric times.
+In a 2020 study that fully sequenced 863 chickens worldwide, the authors concluded that all domestic chickens originated from a single domestication event of G.gallus (specifically, the G. g. spadiceus subspecies) in Southeast Asia, around 9500 years ago.
+These early domesticated chickens spread across Southeast and South Asia, where they interbred with the local subspecies of junglefowl, forming genetically and geographically distinct groups.

-Other archaeological evidence suggests domestication date around 7,400 BP from the Chishan site, in the Hebei province of China.
-However, the domestication event in China has now been disputed by several studies citing unfavourable weather condition at the time.
+Other archaeological evidence suggests domestication dates around 7,400 BP from the Chishan site, in the Hebei province of China.
+However, the domestication event in China has now been disputed by several studies citing unfavourable weather conditions at the time.
 In the Ganges region of India, wild red junglefowl were being used by humans as early as 7,000 years ago.
-No domestic chicken remains older than 4,000 years have been identified in the Indus Valley, and the antiquity of chickens recovered from excavations at Mohenjodaro is still debated.
+No domestic chicken remains older than 4,000 years have been identified in the Indus Valley, and the antiquity of chickens recovered from excavations at Mohenjo-daro is still debated.